ember-learn/ember-blog/source/2020-30-05-ember-3-19-released.md

 ### Changes in Ember.js 3.19

 Ember.js 3.19 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
-There is COUNT (#) new feature, COUNT (#) deprecations, and COUNT (#) bugfixes in this version.
+There is zero (0) new feature, zero (0) deprecations, and several bugfixes in this version.

-#### New Features (2)
+#### New Features (0)

-First new feature (1 of 2)

-Second new feature (2 of 2)
+There are no new features introduced in Ember.js 3.19.

 #### Deprecations (0)

-Deprecations are added to Ember.js when an API will be removed at a later date.
-Each deprecation has an entry in the deprecation guide describing the migration path to a more stable API.
-Deprecated public APIs are not removed until a major release of the framework.

-Consider using the [ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow) addon if you would like to upgrade your application without immediately addressing deprecations.

-For more details on changes in Ember.js 3.19, please review the [Ember.js 3.19.0 release page](https://github.com/emberjs/ember.js/releases/tag/v3.19.0).
+There are no new deprecations introduced in Ember.js 3.19.

 ---